nemo0622/pokeemerald-expansion/README.md

     - TREASURE IDEAS:
         - Pearl, Big Pearl, and Pearl String (for that one quest in Asteri Sea West!)
         - Wishing Stars of course
+- Implement new Region Map by Zezitra on Discord
 - Continue Mapping and NPC development
     - Sea of Vulcai, and on to the Fresco Isles
 - Add Signposts to every new route and town